 Our staff includes individuals trained in the natural, computer and library sciences.
 TNRIS supplies data to government, academia, private sector, and to the public.

-TNRIS is a part of the Texas Water Development Board (TWDB) under the Operations and Administration division.
+TNRIS is a division of the Texas Water Development Board (TWDB).

 The Director of TNRIS acts as the coordinator of the Texas Geographic Names Committee, the body charged with standardizing geographic names for the state of Texas.